Can You Use a Heating Pad Every Day Without Issues?

 1. Duration and Intensity Are Critical

-Using it for 15-20 minutes at a time is generally safe.
-However, falling asleep with it on or turning the temperature up to high for an hour can lead to problems.
-Prolonged use can:
+Using it around fifteen to twenty minutes at once stays generally safe.
+Still, falling asleep with it on or keeping temperature too high for about an hour can bring issues.
+Extended exposure may cause:

 • Cause burns (even through clothing or covers)